MOONLAPSED/cognosis/README.md

 - Develop subprocesses to handle `__enter__` and `__exit__` for enforcing quine behavior.
 - Use closing scripts to strip comments and store them separately in .json or pickle files.

-## Initial Experiments

-In initial experiments, the architecture uses a placeholder cognitive agent named "llama."
-The primary challenge isn't in the computation itself but in developing the 'cognitive lambda calculus' necessary to instantiate and evolve these runtimes.

 ### Kernel Agents

 - **Description:** Sophisticated language models trained on extensive datasets, responsible for processing cognitive frames and Unified Syntax Descriptors (USDs).